 It's not unusual for a young child to shoplift.
 Usually, the incident is resolved by the parent leading the child back to the store to return the item and apologize.
-Unfortunately, major department stores such as Macy's, Kohl's, Target, Claires, Walmart, Sears to name a few are not as forgiving as they were in the past.
+Unfortunately, major department stores such as Macy's, Kohl's, Target, Claire's, Walmart and Sears are not as forgiving as they were in the past.

 Florida Juvenile Shoplifting Charges

 In Florida, the seriousness of a shoplifting charge depends upon the amount taken.
 Theft of $300 in merchandise or less is a misdemeanor.
-Theft $300 or more is a felony.
+Theft of $300 in merchandise or more is a felony.

 When a juvenile is accused of shoplifting, the case is usually handled in juvenile court rather than adult criminal court.
 Juvenile punishments typically include fines, restitution, special classes and community service.
 The most serious consequence can be a juvenile record and potential loss of college scholarships.

 Juvenile records are not as sealed as many would believe.
 While private businesses cannot access juvenile records, those records can be accessed by the military and the government.
 If your child is arrested in the future, those juvenile records would be accessible to prosecutors and could lead to your child facing more serious consequences as an adult.
 Also certain professions such as teachers, lawyers and health care professionals may have access to such records as well.

 Our goal is not just to defend your child, but to get your child the help he or she needs so that the behavior is not repeated.
 Our lawyers will work hard to ensure the focus stays on rehabilitation and defense, not on punishment.